docker/docs/compose/compose-file/index.md

 - `source`: The name of the secret as it exists in Docker.
 - `target`: The name of the file to be mounted in `/run/secrets/` in the service's task containers.
 Defaults to `source` if not specified.
-- `uid` and `gid`: The numeric UID or GID which owns the file within `/run/secrets/` in the service's task containers.
+- `uid` and `gid`: The numeric UID or GID that owns the file within `/run/secrets/` in the service's task containers.
 Both default to `0` if not specified.
 - `mode`: The permissions for the file to be mounted in `/run/secrets/` in the service's task containers, in octal notation.
 For instance, `0444` represents world-readable.
-The default in Docker 1.13.1 is `0000`, but is be `0444` in nwer versions.
+The default in Docker 1.13.1 is `0000`, but is be `0444` in newer versions.
 Secrets cannot be writable because they are mounted in a temporary filesystem, so if you set the writable bit, it is ignored.
 The executable bit can be set.
 If you aren't familiar with UNIX file permission modes, you may find this